Is Blogging Dead? Yea, Kind of…

 Dooce.com is one of the original mommy bloggers and one of the first bloggers to become famous, making hundreds of thousands of dollars a month and landing multiple book deals.

-Don’t get me wrong, if you feel compelled to write then write.
-Writers write and I would never want to discourage you from doing what is in you to do.
-But the overwhelming majority of people who visit my blog want to make money from blogging, and want to know how this business model actually works.
+However, the overwhelming majority of people who visit my blog want to make money from blogging and want to know how this business model actually works.

-If you’re more interested in creating a personal writing outlet that has readers I would strongly suggest using a platform like Blogger for casual use or better, a subscription platform like Ghost or Substack because casual writing or writing about your passions tends to not lend itself to getting a lot of organic traffic.
+If you’re more interested in creating a personal writing outlet that has readers, I would strongly suggest using a platform like Blogger for casual use or, better, a writing an email marketing platform like Substack.

 Outdated Blogging Advice

 I launched DavidUtke.com in 2022.
 I’ve launched blogs for the last decade and blogging advice you’ll see online is incredibly outdated and often pushed by those who started their blogs 5-10 years ago.
-What worked in the past does not work today and I want to share with you some common advice that does not work.

 Click bait headlines

 With blog posts, your headlines need to be clear and specific.
-They need to directly relate to what the blog post is about, meet the specific search intent and use specific keyword phrases that people use.
-If you want to rank a blog post for Bluehost Review for example, you need to create a catchy title that has that specific phrase in it.
+They need to relate to the blog post directly, meet the particular search intent, and use distinctive keyword phrases that people use.

-Just calling your blog post “Bluehost Review” is not going to cut it.
-It needs something more like, “Bluehost Review – The Stunning Truth.”
+Just calling your blog post “Bluehost Review” will not cut it.
+It needs something like “Bluehost Review – The Stunning Truth.”
 At least that second title is more interesting.
-So as Google has gotten more sophisticated about ranking content for search intent, pure clickbait no longer works with blog posts.

 Posting a lot to get traffic